seclususs/qos-android/README.md

 * **Static Foundations:** To ensure maximum stability and zero-parsing overhead during the critical execution path, baseline system optimizations are strictly hardcoded into the compiled binary.
 This specifically encompasses extensive system and property tweaks including VM behavior, TCP/IPv4 network rules, kernel log suppressions, and Dalvik flags, as well as foundational storage and scheduler configurations such as I/O scheduler priority arrays for NVMe/UFS/eMMC/Rotational drives and hardcoded queue flags.

 * **Dynamic Tuning:** Initialization parameters including CPU governor bounds, dynamic I/O limits, and subsystem toggles are modular.
 These can be customized via the `config.ini` initialization file or through the Companion App interface.
+Any changes to these parameters require a device reboot to take effect.

 ---